-It should be noted that the Transactions require a 3-month advance notice before publication, in addition to at least another 3 months for the CFP to stay open.
-It is recommended that the time from final CFP announcement to submission deadline be 6 months.
+It should be noted that the Transactions and journals recommend the time from final CFP announcement to submission deadline be 6 months.

 GEs should handle all aspects of manuscript review, and should adhere to the strict special issue schedule.
 This is to make sure that deadlines are followed closely under the full responsibility of the GEs.